UniMath/agda-unimath/src/metric-spaces/short-maps-pseudometric-spaces.lagda.md

   where

   short-isometry-Pseudometric-Space :
-    isometry-Pseudometric-Space A B → short-function-Pseudometric-Space A B short-isometry-Pseudometric-Space f =
+    isometry-Pseudometric-Space A B → short-map-Pseudometric-Space A B short-isometry-Pseudometric-Space f =
     map-isometry-Pseudometric-Space A B f ,
     is-short-is-isometry-Pseudometric-Space